theodorick/codingchallenge/README.md

-To run the program
+# To run the program

-1) install NPM, which should also install node.
-I was on version v4.4.0
+* install NPM/ node.
+I was on node v4.4.0
-2) from the root directory that contains the package.json run 'npm install'
+* from the root directory that contains the package.json run 'npm install'
-3) to run tests run 'npm run test'
+* run 'npm run test' to run tests